Reserve a Room

-Construction also involved building the Jerusalem Chords Bridge, a major city landmark, which reaches 130 m high, and renovating a number of central locations in the city.
+Construction also involved building the Jerusalem Chords Bridge, a major city landmark reaching the height of 130 m, and renovating a number of central sites in the city.

 The line is about 14 kilometers (8.7 mi) long with 23 stops.
 Extensions are planned for both ends of the route.